 I listen to audiobooks every single day on my 65 minute walk around the neighborhood.
 If you've seen any of my Instagram live videos or Insta stories, you've probably seen me talking about the latest book and how much I love it.

 I've been really lucky lately as far as audiobooks go.
-I've listened to a lot of awesome ones, and there has only been one that I wouldn't recommend (Robin, more on that below).
+I've listened to a lot of awesome ones, and there have only been a couple that I wouldn't recommend (Robin, more on that below, and a couple others that aren't worth mentioning).

 So, without further ado, here are the books I've been listening to.